babashka/nbb/doc/gcloud_functions.md

 ## Creating an nbb google cloud function

-All you need to do to get nbb running on AWS Lambda is the following:
+All you need to do to get nbb running on GCP Cloud Functions is the following:

 package.json:
 ``` json